Uasmi/classic-wow-discord-templates/readme.md

 Now you'll have to add commands to your server.
 Make sure you selected your server at Yagpdb portal (you can see it on top right corner) To do that, jump to yagpdb portal, and in *Core* drop-down choose *Custom Commands*:

 ![](https://githubpics.blob.core.windows.net/wowdiscord/cc.jpg)

 ## Adding Go files
 Start to add commands by selecting each .go file from this repository, and copying code to yagpdb portal (Press on *.go* file, Copy the code and Paste to custom command).
-Don't forget to set the command to *Require at least one of the roles in the following lists* and to appropriate Class (ex., banish = Warlock)
+Don't forget to set the command to *Require at least one of the roles in the following lists* and assign appropriate Class (ex., banish = Warlock)

 Here's and example:

 ![](https://githubpics.blob.core.windows.net/wowdiscord/addingCC.gif)

 Repeat the procces for (keep the command triggers same as file names):